cseoighe/StopEvol/README.md

 ### Running the tests
 **[sim_gyempirical.rscript](https://github.com/cseoighe/StopEvol/blob/master/sim_gyempirical.rscript)**

-The code is ran in the Linux command line using the following command:
+The code is run on the command line using the following command:

 ```
 Rscript sim_gyempirical.rscript treefile parameterfile